This document covers the following topics:

 "Unshaped" means that each character is represented only by its basic form.
 For example, instead of U+FEE2 (ARABIC LETTER MEEM FINAL FORM), U+0645 (ARABIC LETTER MEEM) is used.
 The conversion to the correct presentation form is performed by the rendering engine of the output device.

-unshaped and can be directly passed to Natural.
-If a string is displayed on a
+devices are already unshaped and can be directly passed to Natural.
+If a string is

-conversion of strings into IBM420 substitutes unavailable forms of a character
+contained.
+The conversion of strings into IBM420 substitutes unavailable forms of a

 In the Arabic EBCDIC code page IBM420, the Arabic character "MEEM" is represented by the following presentation forms: